tellor-io/autoTasks/README.md

 Similarly, ``` value ``` is accessed using ``` evt.matchReasons[0].args[1]; ```, and so on for each of the function in question's arguments.

 ### Decoding
-Query Data is decoded using the decodeParameter function from the web3-eth-abi package.
-It reads the type, but not the data afterwards.
-Looking for better solutions still.
+The queryData and value is decoded using the decodeParameter function from the web3-eth-abi package.

 ### Customizing labels/values in autotasks